Have fun making a paper bird craft for kids. You can use this project to teach preschoolers about different shapes.

 Before you start, you might want to show your child pictures of birds.
 Point out that the head looks like a circle and the wings and body look like ovals.

-I made a 2 inch circle for the head.
-I used a spice lid to draw the circle.
+Use a 2 inch circle for the head.
+A spice lid is about the right size.

 Then draw a large oval for the body.
 The oval is 2 by 4 inches.